nidzo732/NetWork/Documentation/source/Tutorial.rst

 Creating a workgroup
 --------------------

-The key part of the program is an instance of :py:class:`NetWork.workgroup.Workgroup` class, you control everything from this object.
+The key part of the program is an instance of :py:class:`Workgroup <NetWork.workgroup.Workgroup>` class, you control everything from this object.
 It's constructor takes an iterable (list, tuple, whatever) of worker IPs like this:

 ::